menghanhui/ADA-Project/README.md

 # Questions for TAa
 1. Is it a feasible idea looking at sources about Google trends, especially the argument of pages searched?
 2. How can we utilise the Kaggle dataset?
-It contains 3 million tweets, it is not efficient for us to download al of them.
+It contains 3 million tweets, it is not efficient for us to download all of them.
 Is there a way for us to analyse them online?
 3. How should we modify our research goals to make it more close to our theme "social good"?
 4. When we deal with different languages, such as Russian and Italian, is there a good way to transform them into English first?